okami101/vuetify-admin/examples/demo/README.md

 ## Features

 * Usage of sanctum auth provider and laravel data providers
-* Can be easily switched to JWT stateless authentication
+* Can be easily switched to JWT stateless or basic HTTP authentication
 * Profile edition
 * User management with simple roles and impersonation support
 * Common list/create/show/edit bookstore resources views with :